-People with Alzheimer’s and other forms of dementia can be disoriented and easily become lost and unable to find their way back home.
-Wandering can cause caregivers to be very anxious and concerned about the safety of their loved one.
+People living with Alzheimer’s and other forms of dementia can be disoriented and easily become lost and unable to find their way back home.
+Dementia wandering can cause caregivers to be anxious and concerned about the safety of their loved one.
 It is important to find solutions to wandering that keep them safe and still maintain their dignity.

 Secure your home.